andrewvunguyen/myprofile/README.md

 ## PROJECT IDEA

 ##### What are you passionate about?
+I am passionate about supply chain management and logistics.
+In addition, ‘food’ is a topic that is relevant to every individual.
+As different restaurants are becoming increasingly popular, it is inevitable that there will be a need for an app to bring restaurants and diners closer.

 ##### What kind of IT innovation would you like to see?
+In the context of a project, I would like to see an app that gives users the ability to access all the information about a restaurant before choosing to dine there.
+Features such as the ability to access a full menu with images, and prices, in addition to the restaurants proximity from the user are features that will be greatly useful.

 ##### What project will help you develop the skills, experience and knowledge required to make you qualified for your ideal job?
+My ideal job is for a ‘Supply chain manager’.
+Although this project may not directly help me develop the skills, experience or knowledge required for my qualified job, it will inevitably be an interesting project.
+However, since it streamlines the process of bringing restauranteur and user one step closer, it can be perceived that I am facilitating the process of moving the food from restaurant to final customer.

 ### Overview
 The project will be a smartphone app called ‘Food Near Me’.
 Food Near Me is a food app that will bring restauranteurs and users one step closer.
 The app offers an array of features, such as information and deals from nearby restaurants.